owenwilljones/owen-website/pages/stuff-ive-done.md

 - an integration for prototype kit users to turn the rabrand on from the config of their prototypes
 - a v4 backport of the brand updates

 We released the initial brand updates behind a feature flag in [GOV.UK Frontend 5.10.0](https://github.com/alphagov/govuk-frontend/releases/tag/v5.10.0) and the backport in [4.10.0](https://github.com/alphagov/govuk-frontend/releases/tag/v4.10.0).
-We're continuing to work on this through to the 25th June 'switch on' date.

-## Finished
+Currently we're keeping an eye on rollout following the go-live date on 25th June.

 ### Ensuring the GOV.UK Design System website is WCAG 2.2 compliant